 ANZ can combine the total outstanding debits or credits under two or more of the account holder's accounts, even if the accounts are not both credit card accounts or if they are held at different branches.
 This may happen when one of the account holder's accounts is overdrawn, overlimit or is in debit and another is in credit.
 This means, for example, that the credit in one account can be used to repay all or part of the outstanding balance on another account.
-ANZ will promptly inform the account holder's accounts.
+ANZ will promptly inform the account holder if it has combined any of the account holder's accounts.
 ANZ does not need to give notice in advance.
 The account holder should not treat his or her accounts as combined unless ANZ has agreed to such an arrangement.